301 Fremont St., Las Vegas, NV

 The D Las Vegas is the only downtown casino/hotel with two floors of gambling action.
 On the first floor you'll discover the latest in slot, video and table gaming as well as a high-limit area.
 Those who want to enjoy vintage Vegas can head to the second floor, which is home to classic coin-operated machines and a Sigma Derby simulated horse racing game.

 To enjoy a full evening at the resort, check out its headlining entertainment: the dinner show "Marriage Can Be Murder" and a wacky musical extravaganza led by Frankie Scinta.
-Comedy magician Adam London appears every afternoon in the showroom as well.
+Comedy magician Adam London appears every afternoon in the showroom.
+In the late evenings, Purple Reign, THE Prince Tribute Show performs all of Prince's high-energy hits.
 Or just sip on a cocktail and take in the sights of bustling Fremont Street from the Vue Bar, which boasts both indoor and outdoor patio seating.

 For a superb meal in a refined setting (without the high price tag!), Joe Vicari's Andiamo Italian Steakhouse features authentic Italian food, succulent steaks and great service.
 The dishes originated from the recipes of late Master Chef Aldo Ottaviani and are prepared from scratch daily.
 In addition to an extensive wine list, the restaurant boasts amazing cuts of meat from the nation's top butchers, including Pat LaFrieda and Stockyard Premium beef and all-natural Strauss Brands lamb and veal.
 Among the items not to miss are the Andiamo Grande Meatball, the homemade gnocchi and desserts like the cannoli and bread pudding.